 - your lender will confirm if you’re owed compensation, along with how much you’ll get, within three months

-- you’ll be paid the amount you’re owed within the next 28 days.
+- you’ll be paid the amount you’re owed within the next one month.

 If you don’t hear from your lender